PlusAuth/plusauth-ios-swiftui-starter/README.md

 Then modify the values inside `PlusAuth.plist` file using your Client ID and your PlusAuth tenant name.

+**NOTE:** This poject uses Swift Package Manager as dependency manager.

 That's all!
 Hit the 'Run' button in XCode to start the app.

 ## License